Post Test Transformations And Congruence

 1. Translations:

 A translation involves moving every point of a figure the same distance and in the same direction.
 Think of it as sliding the figure across the plane.
-A translation is defined by a translation vector, which specifies the magnitude and direction of the movement.
+Think about it: a translation is defined by a translation vector, which specifies the magnitude and direction of the movement.
 Translations preserve both the shape and size of the figure; therefore, a figure and its translation are always congruent.

 • Example: If you translate a triangle three units to the right and two units up, the resulting triangle will be identical in shape and size to the original.